Princess Pauline of Anhalt-Bernburg: Life

-Pauline was born in Ballenstedt, the daughter of Prince Frederick Albert, Prince of Anhalt-Bernburg of Anhalt-Bernburg and his wife Louise Albertine of Schleswig-Holstein-Sonderburg-Plön.
+Pauline was born in Ballenstedt, the daughter of Prince Frederick Albert, Prince of Anhalt-Bernburg and his wife Louise Albertine of Schleswig-Holstein-Sonderburg-Plön.
 A few days after her birth, her mother died of the measles.
 She had an elder brother, Alexius Frederick Christian (1767–1834), who was Duke of Anhalt-Bernburg from 1807.
 It was noticed at an early age that Pauline had an alert mind.
 Her father, Prince Frederick Albert personally took over the upbringing of his daughter Pauline and his son and heir Alexei.
 She was a good student and learned French in addition to Latin, history and political sciences.
 Already at 13 years of age, she assisted her father in the business of government.
 First she took over the French correspondence, and later the entire correspondence between the residence in Ballenstedt Castle and the government offices in Bernburg.
 Her education was strongly influenced by Christian ethics and the ideas of the Enlightenment.
 Later Pauline continued to practice what she had learned in her youth, such as the teachings of Johann Heinrich Pestalozzi and Jean-Jacques Rousseau.

 On 2 January 1796 Princess Pauline of Anhalt-Bernburg married Prince Leopold I of Lippe.
 The wedding was celebrated in Ballenstedt, and on 21 January 1796 the couple returned to Detmold, under great cheers of the population.
 Leopold of Lippe had been asking for her hand for years, but Pauline had repeatedly rejected his suits.
 The marriage took place only after Leopold's health improved.
 Previously, he had been put under guardianship for a short time because of mental confusion.
 In the following years, Pauline spoke positively about their marriage and her "loving" husband.
 She confessed in a letter to her trusted cousin Frederick Christian of Schleswig-Holstein-Sonderburg-Augustenburg:

 Pauline gave birth to two sons, Leopold (born 6 November 1796) and Frederick (born 8 December 1797).
 A third child, a girl named Louise, died shortly after birth on 17 July 1800.